30 Morning Minutes That Change Your Mental Health - A Routine to Protect Your Mind

 Cortisol (the stress hormone) peaks 30 to 45 minutes after waking.
 This is called the Cortisol Awakening Response (CAR), a normal physiological reaction that shifts the body into active mode.
 However, if you check your phone for negative news or social media right after waking, this cortisol peak is excessively amplified, making anxiety and irritability more likely to persist throughout the day.

-Harvard psychologist Amy Cuddy calls the first hour of the morning the "Golden Hour," stating that how you spend this time significantly influences your cognitive function, emotional regulation, and decision-making quality for the rest of the day.
+The first hour after waking is sometimes called the "Golden Hour," and how you spend this time significantly influences cognitive function, emotional regulation, and decision-making quality for the rest of the day.
+Put another way, consciously designing how you spend your morning allows you to reset your mental health foundation every single day.

 Five Scientifically Backed Morning Habits